pemukl/AWS-autosetup/README.md

 # AWS-autosetup
 Scripts created in the realms of DSC102 at UCSD.
-Spins up four instances and one worker and automatically connects them into a cluster.
+Spins up four workers and one scheduler.
+They are also automatically connected in order to form a cluster.

 First, clone this repo by executing `git clone git@github.com:pemukl/AWS-autosetup.git` in a terminal.
 Change the directory by running `cd AWS-autosetup`.